emilstahl97/Building-Networked-Systems-Security-EP2520/Project/README.md

 ## SETTING UP THE ROUTER WITH DD-WRT:

 We flash the router with DD-WRT.
-For this we used the recovery tool provided by Asus for their router RT-AC68U (The tool can be downloaded [here](https://www.asus.com/Networking-IoT-Servers/WiFi-Routers/ASUS-WiFi-Routers/RTAC68U/HelpDesk_Download/) and only work on Windows.
+For this we used the recovery tool provided by Asus for their router RT-AC68U (The tool can be downloaded [here](https://www.asus.com/Networking-IoT-Servers/WiFi-Routers/ASUS-WiFi-Routers/RTAC68U/HelpDesk_Download/) and only work on Windows).
 We put the router in recovery mode.
 We connect to the router with a ethernet cable and set a static IP for our computer in the configuration panel.
 Then we launch the Asus' tool and when prompted add the DD-WRT's firmare for the Asus RT-AC68U.
 After we reboot the routers and DD-WRT is installed.

 Then we did the default configuration and we changed the IP adresses of the two subnets as defined in the previous figure.